6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 Day 3 - The Central Highlands

 A dramatic change of scenery today as we climb up onto the central plateau about 1000m elevation.
 We will have our morning tea & coffee stop at a chosen scenic spot and take in a significant geographical location at Bronte Lagoon.
-Before lunch is one of the states premier cultural experiences - The Wall.
+Before lunch visit the beautiful Lawrenny Estate on the banks of the Derwent River for some free whiskey or gin tastings.
+Take a stroll through their lovely heritage gardens.
+Next up is one of the states premier cultural experiences - The Wall.
 An amazing ongoing work by artist Greg Duncan depicting stories of Tasmanian history hand carved in Huon pine - our most famous timber.
 Explore the gallery at your leisure or join in our private 45min tour of The Wall which details the intricacies and stories behind this unique gallery.

 Turn at Derwent Bridge to see Lake St Clair and the inception of the mighty Derwent River.
 Some easy walking will open up fantastic views of Australia’s deepest freshwater lake and the surrounding mountains.
-We head further inland to the unusual and often eerie looking Lake King William.
+Lunch with coffee of a glass of Tasmanian wine in the comfortable Lake St Clair Lodge.
+Next we head further inland to the unusual and often eerie looking Lake King William.
 Surrounded by beautiful Snow Gums and Waratahs this man made lake is used for generating hydro-electricity.

 Tonight we stay at the beautiful old hydro town of Tarraleah.
 A great venue to relax, enjoy the quiet surrounds and fresh air or possibly take a stroll through the sprawling site.
-A delicious dinner will be provided by your hosts.
+A delicious 2 course dinner with an accompanying glass of wine or beer will be provided by your hosts.

 Day 4 – The Derwent Valley